eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/discussion-topics/e-pseudonyms-including-user-authentication-mechanism.md

 ## 4 High Level Approach to Pseudonyms
 As specified in [CIR.2024.2979], [WebAuthN] defines the technical specification for pseudonyms.
+The technology underlying [WebAuthN] are commonly refereed to as passkeys.

+### 4.1 Introduction to Passkeys
+Passkeys are to be seen as an alternative to passwords.
+The idea is that a user, when registering a user account at a service generates a public-private keypair, registers the public key at the service, and can then subsequently use the private key to authenticate towards the service at later points in time.
+In a bit more detail, the flow for using such passkeys follows the following blueprint.

+**Registration:**
+1. The user generates a public-private keypair and stores both public and private key at their secure device (referred to as an authenticator).
+2. The user registers the public key at the desired service.

+**Authentication:**
+When a user wishes to authenticate towards a service, the service will send them a challenge consisting of a random number.
+The challenge is often referred to as a *nonce*: a number only used once.
+The user uses the private key stored on their secure device to sign the nonce and sends this back to the service.
+The service verifies that the signature on the nonce verifies using the preregistered public key.
+If the signature verifies as expected, the user is considered authenticated and thereby granted access to the service.

 ## 5 Relation to Other Topics